UWMadisonUcomm/devblog/_posts/2013-10-07-introducing-jekyll.markdown

 featured_image: "http://jekyllrb.com/img/logo-2x.png"
 ---

-And so, in the world of bloated CMSs (we're looking at you, [WordPress](http://www.wordpress.org)), a new alternative (re)emerges: plain-text driven static websites.
+And so, in the world of bloated CMSs (we're looking at you, [WordPress](http://www.wordpress.org)), a new alternative (re-)emerges: plain-text driven static websites.

 Enter [Jekyll](http://jekyllrb.com/), a ruby-based, light-weight, markdown-friendly framework for creating static blogs and sites right in your favorite text editor.